Richard Lee Byers

-Richard Lee Byers is an author of fantasy novels.
+Richard Lee Byers is an American author of fantasy novels.

 Biography

 Richard Lee Byers holds a master's degree in Psychology.
 A resident of the Tampa Bay area, he worked in an emergency psychiatric facility for over a decade, then left the mental health field to become a writer.
 He has taught fiction writing at Hillsborough Community College.
 He is also a fencing and poker enthusiast.
 He is the author of over forty fantasy and horror novels, including many set in the Forgotten Realms universe.
 His recent projects include the eBook superhero series The Impostor.

 Byers has also written for League Entertainment's comic book series Simon Vector, with illustrator Johnny Atomic.